karim2506/ConUHacks2018/README.md

 # ConUHacks2018

 ## Inspiration
-We wanted to do something that would impact the world, **not just for 24 hours** but something that will actually be used!
+We wanted to do something that would impact the world :earth_americas:, **not just for 24 hours** but something that will actually be used!

 ## What it does
 GenXCare.
 Provide the elderly with daily assistance they need.